 This equipment is managed by the Volunteer Patrols, so is available during the summer patrolling season (September to April) on weekends and public holidays.

 How to Book the Beach Wheelchair?

-To book the Wheelchair you will need to complete the form below by 3pm on the last business day prior to you requiring it.
+To book the Wheelchair you will need to complete an online form here or by scanning the above QR Code by 3pm on the last business day prior to you requiring it.
 This is to allow our administration team time to organise the paperwork and let the relevant Patrol Captain know about it.

 User Guide and Conditions of Use